HugoBlox/theme-academic-cv/content/home/demo.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 11  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 1  # Order that this section will appear.

+title = ""
-title = "Login into the Private Gallery" subtitle = """
+subtitle = ""

+# """
-- access and discuss unpublished results
+# - access and discuss unpublished results
-- show your results and make your figures publication ready
+# - show your results and make your figures publication ready
-- start more effective **collaborations**"""
+# - start more effective **collaborations**"""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.
-  columns = "2"
+  columns = "1"

 [design.background]
   # Apply a background color, gradient, or image.